 As Thanksgiving approaches, I am sincerely grateful for the extraordinary work of the IREC team, whose expertise and work ethic are legendary in our nation’s regulatory and workforce arenas, and who inspire the generosity of our foundation, individual and corporate funders throughout the year.
 If you appreciate and benefit from their unique work, please consider making a donation to IREC in their honor.
 Your gratitude will be passed along.

 Here’s a bit about some of our most recent regulatory tools.

 The first National Shared Renewables Scorecard, now with detailed Report Cards, evaluates state shared renewables programs using objective criteria based on best practices for program design.
 It provides a valuable tool to compare the 14 active programs across 11 states and DC using an A+ through D- grading system that reflects a program’s strengths and weaknesses.
 Recently added Report Cards provide state policymakers and other stakeholders greater details and insight on specific program design elements that could be modified to align with best practices to increase effectiveness.

-Complementing the Scorecard, IREC’s State Shared Renewable Energy Program Catalog compiles details of state shared renewables program rules.
+Complementing the Scorecard, IREC’s Shared Renewables Policy Catalog compiles details of state shared renewables program rules.
 Together, the Catalog and Scorecard offer valuable insight into these programs.